Non-Boussinesq low-Prandtl number convection with a temperature-dependent thermal diffusivity: Governing equations and formalism

-where ${\bf u} \, ( = u_x \hat{x} + u_y \hat{y} + u_z \hat{z})$, $T$, and $p$ are the velocity, temperature and pressure fields, respectively.
-The coefficients $\gamma$ and $\nu$ are the thermal expansion coefficient and the kinematic viscosity of the fluid, respectively, and $g$ is the acceleration due to gravity.
+where ${\bm u} \, ( = u_x \hat{x} + u_y \hat{y} + u_z \hat{z})$, $T$, and $p$ are the velocity, temperature and pressure fields, respectively.
+The coefficients $\gamma$ and $\nu$ are the thermal expansion coefficient and the kinematic viscosity of the fluid, respectively, {\AP $\rho_0$ is the mean density of the fluid}, and $g$ is the acceleration due to gravity.
 Note that the last term in the temperature equation [Eq.~(\ref{eq:T})] becomes $\kappa \nabla^2 T$ in OB convection.

 The temperature drops very quickly over a relatively short distance near the photosphere in the convection zone of the Sun~\citep{Schumacher:RMP2020}, so we choose a particular form of $\kappa(T)$ to mimic such a temperature drop in our flow domain near the top plate~\citep{Getling:PLA2018}.
 We consider $\kappa(T)$ as a polynomial in $T$ such that